GraceOyiza/Shooter_game/README.md

 The objective of this project is to build a simple shooter game with a scoring system, using JavaScript ES6, Phaser 3 framework, and other modern technologies.

+### Instruction on how to play

+Arrow keys control movement
+↑- up arrow key to move the player upward
+↓ - down arrow key to move the player downward
+← - left arrow key to move the player sideways
+→ - right arrow key to move the player sideways

+The rocket must hit the rock with the laser shoot while the rock must not hit the rocket.
+When this happens the game ends.

 # User Interface

 The User Interface is designed to deliver a very smooth experience.
 There are four main scenes for User Interface.